When a person dies with a small estate, beneficiaries and heirs can claim assets without having to go through probate.

 If the decedent died without a will, the affiant, or person who uses the affidavit, may be limited to the surviving spouse or heirs.

-You can download the Policygenius app to create a will today using attorney-approved tools.
+You can use Policygenius to create a will today using attorney-approved tools.

 Whoever intends to use a small estate affidavit may be required by state law to wait until a certain amount of time has passed since the decedent’s death, which can be as long as two months.